-Deck / Patio Permit Requirements in Broomfield, CO
+Deck Permit Requirements in Broomfield, CO

 City and County of Broomfield (consolidated city-county).
 Chief Building Official: Tim Pate.
 Transitioning to 2024 IBC/IRC April 2026.